sakshamsri4/biftech/guide_docs/activity_log.md

   2. Be careful with concurrent modification of collections
   3. Use a copy of a collection when iterating and modifying
   4. Check widget.mounted before setState after async operations
-  5. Properly manage controller lifecycles with singletons
+  5. Properly manage controller life cycles with singletons
   6. Pause media instead of disposing when temporarily leaving a screen

 ## [2023-04-24 | 20:15 PM]